Sanskrit Pearl of the day:

 Meaning of the subhAShita:

 Just as sorrows come and unite with beings (ones with bodies) without being asked for, so do the pleasures, I deem.
-But only (in sorrow), affliction is predominant.
+But, only (in sorrow), affliction is predominant.

 Commentary:

-As beings, the spontaneous response to sorrow is, 'why me?
+As beings, the spontaneous response to sorrow is, 'Why me?
 Why do I get so much pain?!'
-Affliction and misery come along as if they are a package deal, accompanying the sorrow.
-We are depressed, tense and anxious all the time...
+Affliction and misery come by as if they are a package deal, accompanying the sorrow.
+We are depressed, tense, and anxious all the time...

-When blissful, we almost NEVER hear anyone say 'why me?
+When blissful we, almost NEVER, hear anyone say 'Why me?
 Why did I get so much pleasure!
-Why does this always happen to me?'
+Why does this always happen to me?!'
 One indulges in his comforts and happiness, blissfully!

-The poet deems that pleasure and pain both come without being asked for.
-It is not in one's hands to pray for either joys or sorrows.
-Neither stops coming because we don't want it to nor comes because we want it to!
-Both come naturally one after the other.
 Like a wheel, they turn cycles.
-(What was at the highest point has to certainly go to the lowest too, before it comes back to the highest position again...).
-There is no difference in the nature of either of them.
-But the only difference is the agony that one feels when in sorrow.
+What was at the highest point has to certainly go to the lowest too, before it comes back to the highest position again...
+There is no difference in the idiosyncracies of either of them.
+But the only difference is in the agony that one feels when in sorrow.

 aprārthitāni duḥkhāni yathā eva āyānti dehinām ।